In Three Poems cover art

 Listen for free

-Each episode features a different guest poet and a lively conversation that explores how poems connect us and how they talk among themselves.
-We'll read two poems by our guest poet and one by a poet whose work they admire.
-Poet David J. Bauman is your host.
+Poetry read allowed by the poets who write it and the poets who love it.
+Each episode features a new guest poet and a lively discussion about how poems connect us and how they talk among themselves.
+We read two poems by our guest and one by a poet whose work they admire.
+David J. Bauman, your host, reads the first poem.

 © 2026 In Three Poems